 People who wish to be included in the selection process are required to complete the online application form and to create a user account on the Colloquium website.
 Once you created an account, log in and complete the application form under the menu ‘Make a submission’.
-Application deadline is: Monday 19 May 2014.

-2. Request a letter of support
+2. Letter of support

-Please note: Don’t register for the Colloquium before you receive notification of the result of your stipend application.
+Please note: don’t register for the Colloquium before you receive notification of the result of your stipend application.